xthemadgenius/btcrec-cli/README.md

 ## Setup and Usage Tutorials ##
 [I have created a growing playlist](https://www.youtube.com/playlist?list=PL7rfJxwogDzmd1IanPrmlTg3ewAIq-BZJ) that covers a number of usage examples for using this tool to recover seed phrases, BIP39 passphrases, etc.

+This repositoy also included some [example commands and file templates](docs/Usage_Examples/UsageExamples.md) for the usage scenarios covered in YouTube videos.

 My suggestion is that you find a scenario that is most-like your situation and try to replicate my examples to ensure that you have the tool set up and running correctly.
 If you have a specific situation that isn't covered in these tutorials, let me know and I can look into creating a video for that.

 [Sending me a message via Reddit](https://www.reddit.com/user/Crypto-Guide) is likely the best channel to reach me for support with this tool.